./ahmedhashim

 }

-For very large indexes, you can throttle via requests_per_second to ease the load:
+For very large indexes, throttle with requests_per_second to ease the load:

 "source": {